 University of the Pacific's tiger mascot has been a symbol of the school's athletic teams since 1914.
 The actual rendition of the tiger emblem has changed from the graphic drawing of a ferocious, roaring tiger in its earliest beginnings to the friendly "Tommy Tiger" caricature to the Powercat of today.

-On January 22, 1999, Pacific Athletics unveilved its new and current mascot, "Powercat".
-Powercat followed the introduction of the Pacific Tigers' new logo and is a dynamic and athletic personality that adds to the excitement of Pacific intercollegiate athletic events.
+On January 22, 1999, Pacific Athletics unveiled its new and current mascot, "Powercat".
+Powercat followed the introduction of the Pacific Tigers' new logo in 1998 which is a dynamic and athletic personality that adds to the excitement of Pacific intercollegiate athletic events.

 As of December 2011, Powercat even has his own book named Powercat, The Pacific Tiger.
-The book is available online at Pacific's Team Shop.
+The book is available online at the Pacific Team Shop.

 The School Colors